-• If you have normalized your data, weighting rarely makes sense.

-- Simulations can show you how much difference it makes if you choose the wrong weighting scheme. - If you choose unequal weighting, Prism takes this into account when plotting residuals. - Prism accounts for weighting when it computes $R{187}^{2}$ - Learn about the math of weighting 31 and how Prism does the weighting 65.
+- If you have normalized your data, weighting rarely makes sense. - Simulations can show you how much difference it makes if you choose the wrong weighting scheme. - If you choose unequal weighting, Prism takes this into account when plotting residuals. - Prism accounts for weighting when it computes $R{210}^{210}$ . - Learn about the math of weighting and how Prism does the weighting 72. - If you choose robust regression (on the first, Fit, tab) then choices you make on the weighting tab will not influence the fitting, so will no influence the best-fit parameter values or the curve.
+However your choice of weighting will have an impact on the residuals Prism computes and graphs and on how it identifies outliers.
+Both these choices (residuals, and outlier counting) are on the Diagnostics tab of nonlinear regression.